tsavina/openvino/docs/articles_en/openvino_workflow/model_optimization_guide/weight_compression.rst

 Compress Model Weights
 ######################

-- **8-bit weight quantization** - this method offers a balance between model size reduction and maintaining accuracy, which usually leads to significant performance improvements for Transformer-based models.
+* **8-bit weight quantization** method offers a balance between model size reduction and maintaining accuracy, which usually leads to significant performance improvements for Transformer-based models.
 Models with 8-bit compressed weights are performant on the vast majority of supported CPU and GPU platforms.